martinohanlon/exploring-space-with-minecraft/worksheet2.md

 ### The 4 pillars

-The 4 pillars running up the centre of the display show data from the Temperature, Humidity, Pressure sensors on the SenseHAT and the CPU temperature of the Astr Pi computer.
+The 4 pillars running up the centre of the display show data from the Temperature, Humidity, Pressure sensors on the SenseHAT and the CPU temperature of the Sense HAT.

 ![SpaceCRAFT Display Pillars](../images/spacecraft5.png)